tree logo Follow Us On Facebook Talk About Us On X See Us On Instagram

 Where to See and Learn More About Hawaiian Trees

-If you want to see these trees up close, Hawaii offers many opportunities.
-The Lyon Arboretum on O‘ahu and the Hawaii Tropical Botanical Garden on the Big Island display a mix of native and introduced species in lush valley settings.
-National and state parks such as Haleakalā National Park on Maui and Waimea Canyon State Park on Kaua‘i allow you to experience native forests, lava fields, and coastal groves in their natural habitats.
+For visitors and residents who want to experience these trees firsthand, Hawaii offers exceptional places to explore.
+The Lyon Arboretum on O‘ahu provides a rich introduction to tropical and native plant diversity, while the Hawaii Tropical Botanical Garden showcases a remarkable range of species in a dramatic valley landscape.
+National and state parks such as Haleakalā National Park on Maui and Waimea Canyon State Park on Kaua‘i offer opportunities to encounter native forests, volcanic terrain, cloud forest zones, and coastal ecosystems where Hawaiian trees still shape the land.

 Hawaiian Tree FAQs